 It is not just tasty, but very important for our overall well-being.
 Enjoying fresh salmon, mackerel and herring, for example, all of which contain high levels of the wonderful unsaturated fats EPA and DHA, is the way to get more fish oil.

 They are called omega-3 essential fatty acids; there are actually three of them.
 ALA is the other one, from vegetable sources.
-You will get strange neurological diseases, lose your marbles and your hyperactive kids will drive you crazy if your family doesn't get fish oil from their food.
+You will get strange neurological diseases, lose your marbles and your hyperactive kids will drive you crazy if your family doesn't get fish oil from their food; or from supplements.

 Fat gets a lot of bad press, but we cannot live without it.
 Many neurotransmitters in the body, the nerves and brain itself demand them from our food.